 CAN plays a key role in the cycling network in developing and maintaining relationships with other national-level organisations whose activities impact on our goals.
-These organisations include government agencies such as NZTA and the Police, political parties and MPs, and other cycling and road user groups, such as Living Streets Aotearoa, the AA, Road Transport Forum, Bus & Coach Association.
+These organisations include government agencies such as NZTA and the Police, political parties and MPs, and other cycling and road user groups, such as Living Streets Aotearoa and the AA, as well as recreational and sporting cycling groups.

 Volunteer opportunities can include:

 - Being on our executive team at the "core" of CAN - making things happen!

 - Coordinating submissions on publicly consulted strategies, programmes, or legislation

 - Meeting with elected representatives and other groups

 - Running campaigns that raise public awareness and encourage councils and government to support cycling.